vinaydhegde/testdriven-site/_posts/2017-05-12-01-part1-postgres-setup.markdown

 permalink: part-one-postgres-setup
 ---

-In this lesson, we'll configure Postgres, get it up and running in another container, and link it to the `names-service` container...
+In this lesson, we'll configure Postgres, get it up and running in another container, and link it to the `users-service` container...

 ---